-A parliamentary elections to vote for your local Member of Parliament (MP) will take place on Thursday 8 June 2017.
+Parliamentary Elections to vote for local Members of Parliament (MP) took place on Thursday 8 June 2017.

 Blackpool is divided into two parliamentary constituencies, Blackpool North and Cleveleys and Blackpool South, each with one MP.